Oroniss/TMNS_Previous/README.md

-# RLEngine
+# TMNS

-Trying a different approach to creating the engine - not using an ECS - just going with a few simple entity classes and a "level" option.
+Building off the beginnings of the Engine repository.
+Largely going to mimic the original Python version, but it incorporates some of the lessons learned from other projects done in the mean time.

 # Major Pieces

 Levels - the basic building block of the game - too large class but keeps everything together.

-Actors - split into NPC and Player.
+Actors - split into Monster and Player.

-Furnishings - can be split if required.
+Furnishings - separated into various other options as well.

-Items can be added if required.
+Items and many subclasses.

 Effects - anything that modifies an entity.